 “The acquisition of TRS enables Carrier Transicold to enhance its range of engineless transport refrigeration, strengthening our efforts toward achieving a sustainable cold chain,” said Victor Calvo, vice president and general manager, Carrier Transicold Truck Trailer, EMEA, Russia, Asia.
 “We have seen the emergence of a number of regulations to limit noise and environmental impact in the recent years.
 We believe TRS’ innovation and technology will further help our customers meet their efficiency and sustainability goals.”

 About Carrier Transicold

 Carrier Transicold helps improve transport and shipping of temperature controlled cargoes with a complete line of equipment and services for refrigerated transport and cold chain visibility.
-For more than 45 years, Carrier Transicold has been an industry leader, providing customers around the world with advanced, energy-efficient and environmentally sustainable container refrigeration systems and generator sets, direct-drive and diesel truck units, and trailer refrigeration systems.
+For more than 40 years, Carrier Transicold has been an industry leader, providing customers around the world with the most advanced, energy-efficient and environmentally sustainable container refrigeration systems and generator sets, direct-drive and diesel truck units, and trailer refrigeration systems.
 Carrier Transicold is a part of UTC Climate, Controls & Security, a unit of United Technologies Corp., a leading provider to the aerospace and building systems industries worldwide.
-For more information, visit www.carriertransicold.nl .
-Follow Carrier Transicold on Twitter: @SmartColdChain.
+For more information, visit www.transicold.carrier.com.
+Follow Carrier on Twitter: @SmartColdChain.